 This is the third installment of a three-part series.
 In Part 1 of our blog series, we looked at golf fitness and the required equipment, and in Part 2 we zeroed in on three products that you can find on the Hit It Great online store.

 We’re continuing with three more products that will help your body prepare for the upcoming golf season.
 Let’s get into it.

 The slant board is an inexpensive and beneficial piece of exercise equipment that you can use year-round, especially at home.
-In the video above and in the description below, you’ll see Coach Joe walk through a simple workout that builds strength in the lower body to help you hit the ball better.
+In the video above and in the description below, you’ll see Coach Aaron walk through a simple workout that builds strength in the lower body to help you hit the ball better.

 Exercise: Heels Elevated Squat

 This one is simple!
 On the slant board, you’ll elevate your heels 3-4” on the board (everyone is different, but this is typical).
 To get started, you apply pressure on your back heels and move into a squat -- try to get as low as possible without your knees caving out or in.